About Make Works

 Operations manager, Lottie Burnley, joined the team in October as our first full time employee - and we got to work developing how we would build up the number of factories listed on the site.
 We were also invited to share the concept Make Works in countries like the USA, Russia, South Africa, Poland, England and France.

 2015 was about continuing to improve the platform, discovering what we were really about, and as ever, finding more factories!

-In June we left the Seedcamp accellerator, as we realised we were a non-proft through and through (more interested in making open access tools, rather than Scotland's next billion dollar company.)
+In June we left the Seedcamp accellerator, as we realised we were a non-proft through and through (more interested in making open access web tools, rather than Scotland's next billion dollar start up company.)